SnailUsbs/Webfishing-Fall-Map/README.md

 - aquarium cabin
 - Frog NPC
 - Opossum NPC
-- Light House
+- Lighthouse
 - Chalk area
 - permanent black hole that brings you to the void

 Each island will also have their own bait and sell shops

-Outside of that though, everything else is meant to be explored yourself.
+Outside of those things, everything else is meant to be explored on your own.

 **For updates on the map, and any other webfishing projects I work on, you can check out my twitter @SnailUSBs and bluesky @SnailUSB**